our fav Wine Shops in Portland, Oregon

 Located on one of Portland's most vibrant food and drink corridors, Division Wines carries over 800 bottles with a selection that leans toward local Oregon producers and interesting, off-the-beaten-path finds from around the world.
 It's the kind of curation that rewards curious drinkers — you'll regularly find bottles here that you won't see at larger shops.

 What sets Division Wines apart from most Portland wine shops is the full wine bar running alongside the retail floor.
 Wines by the glass, beer on tap, low-proof cocktails, and a solid spread of charcuterie, cheese, olives, and bread make this a genuine destination rather than just a place to grab a bottle on the way home.
 The vibe is relaxed and neighborhood-forward — no pretension, good prices, and the kind of staff who actually want to talk about what's in your glass.
+Open every day of the week, Division Wines is the easy answer to the question of where to go on a random weeknight when you want something good without a lot of effort.

-Why Portland is One of America's Best Wine Cities
+Why Portland Is One of America's Best Wine Cities

 Portland's wine shop scene doesn't exist in a vacuum.
 The city sits at the northern edge of the Willamette Valley, one of the world's premier wine regions and the reason Oregon Pinot Noir has a global reputation.
 That proximity shapes everything — the shops carry incredible local inventory, the staff often have direct relationships with winemakers, and the culture around wine here is genuinely curious rather than performative.